 In November, 2014, the Rev. Dr. David Snyder was called as Interim Rector to lead Good Shepherd during the transition period between rectors.
 By the time of Father Dave’s arrival, the Vestry had appointed a Discernment Committee of 16 congregants of Good Shepherd, representing voices from every corner of the parish.
 The committee met frequently over the next year developing our Parish profile and OTM (Office of Transition Ministry) Portfolio, evaluating applications, and interviewing prospective candidates to make final recommendations to the Vestry.
 The members of the Discernment Committee developed a special closeness and trust working together as a team over the year, calling for help from many in the congregation with specific expertise.
 In many ways the entire parish was involved.

-To the delight of the entire parish, the Rev. Susan E. Osborne-Mott accepted the Vestry’s call and began her ministry as the 16th Rector of Good Shepherd the first week of Advent, November 28-29, 2015.
-Mother Susan is energetic yet calm, highly spiritual and joyful.
-She engages children and young people.
-She is a good listener and a collaborator.
-We have begun to see her influence as our young parishioners take on more responsibilities in the Youth Sunday Service including the scripture readings, sermon (written by them), Prayers of the People (written by them), as well as the more traditional youth roles of usher and choir.
-She has spearheaded much needed renovations in the Sunday School rooms.
-We look forward to our continued growth under her leadership and guidance.
+The Rev. Susan Osborne-Mott accepted the Vestry’s call in the Fall of 2015 and began her ministry as the 16th Rector of Good Shepherd the first week of Advent, November 28-29, 2015.
+Mother Susan was energetic, highly spiritual and joyful.
+She engaged children and young people.
+She encouraged young parishioners to take on more responsibilities in the Youth Sunday Service including the scripture readings, sermon (written by them), Prayers of the People (written by them), as well as the more traditional youth roles of usher and choir.
+She spearheaded much needed renovations in the Sunday School rooms.
+Mother Susan retired in October of 2020.